Single-photon emitters and spin-photon interfaces in silicon: Single-photon emitters in silicon

 \subsubsection{C center}

 The C center is formed by a carbon-oxygen interstitial pair (C$_\text{i}$O$_\text{i}$) and features the same C$_{1h}$ point-group symmetry as the G and T centers~\cite{davies_carbon-related_1989, ayedh_formation_2020}.
 They can be generated by carbon ion implantation and rapid thermal annealing at 1000~C for 20~s, followed by high-energy (1~MeV) proton irradiation~\cite{wen_optical_2025}.
+Recently, formation via light-ion irradiation has also been reported~\cite {crosta_formation_2025}.

 The ZPL emission of the C center occurs in the telecom L band~\cite{davies_model_1987, thonke_carbon_1984, trombetta_identification_1987, wen_optical_2025} around 1571~nm (789~meV).
 To emit light, the defect captures a hole via a short-range defect potential, and then an electron via a long-range Coulomb potential.
 This leads to the formation of a hole-attractive isoelectronic bound exciton with a hydrogen-like series of excited-state energy levels.
 The vibrational spectrum of the C center was identified by local mode spectroscopy (with modes at approximately 64.5, 72.6, 138.1, and 145.3 meV)~\cite{davies_model_1987, thonke_carbon_1984}.
 Its DWF has been predicted~\cite{udvarhelyi_l-band_2022} to be 12\%, but it still needs to be measured accurately.
 The excited state lifetime of the lowest exciton transition is comparably long, $\SI{2.3}{\micro\second}$~\cite{bohnert_transient_1993}.
 Inhomogeneous linewidths down to 45~MHz have been reported for isotopically purified $^{28}$Si bulk crystals~\cite{chartrand_highly_2018}.